 Major scale chart in all keys

-The following chart includes the notes of the Major scale starting on every root note.
+Before we move on, this chart shows you the notes for the Major scale starting on every root note.

-Now that we covered the music theory for Major scales, let’s start learning the 5 scale shapes throughout the guitar fretboard.
+No, let’s start learning the 5 scale shapes throughout the guitar fretboard!

 5 Major scale shapes on guitar

-This section covers each Major scale shape throughout different sections of the guitar.
+This section covers different Major scale shapes throughout the guitar fretboard.
 Each scale shape includes music notation with guitar tabs to show you how to apply them in the key of C Major.
 However, you can still use these same shapes to play any other Major scale.

-Afterward, you’ll see how all of the 5 shapes connect.
+Afterward, you’ll see all 5 shapes connected on the fretboard in one chart.

 How to read the scale charts